SteveBarnett/Remixing/_thinking/shatterproof.md

 ## Summary of summary

-- Shatterproff: harnessing life's chaos to build better back, maybe including breaking along the way
+- Shatterproof: harnessing life's chaos to build better back, maybe including breaking along the way
 - Contemporary life has complex challenges our stress system haven't evolved to handle
 - Resilience is just about maintenance, not growth.
 We can run our resilience battery flat.
 - Pain is a signal to pay attention.